ankanz1/Aperture-Alchemist-Website/README.md

 # Aperture Alchemist ✨

-A modern, responsive creative agency website crafted by **Saswata Ghosh**, specializing in video production and marketing services.
+A modern, responsive creative agency website crafted by **Saswata Ghosh and his team**, specializing in video production and marketing services.
 Built with cutting-edge web technologies to showcase creative work and attract clients.

 ## 🌟 Features